Plaza de Armas

 The square became the hub of administrative, commercial and social life when the city was founded in 1541, and today it remains the centre of life in the city.
 Never a dull place to be by day, with its constant activity and throngs of people entertained by buskers and local artists, the evenings are just as lively when passers-by can become embroiled in chess games on temporary tables set up under the trees.

 This square is the point from which all distances are measured in Chile, and the central point for the grid pattern of the streets.
-Be aware of pickpockets as gathering places of this kind are their favourite targets.
+Visitors should be aware of their belongings here as it is a popular target spot amongst pickpockets.
 The square is a useful starting point for sightseeing in Santiago as many attractions are close by.